- 1 About Waddesdon Manor

 The Wine Cellars.

-There is something for everyone in at Waddesdon Manor.
-If you love your wine there is no better place than the Cellars.
 The Wine Cellars were built in 1994 to celebrate the Rothschild’s families association with with some of the finest wines in the world.

 The cellar houses more than 10,000 bottles in the vaults.
 There are documents for over 150 years of the family’s ownership of two of the most famous Bordeaux vineyards, Château Mouton Rothschild and Château Lafite Rothschild.